-Abstract: A review of nanoplasmonics is given.
-This includes fundamentals, nanolocalization of optical energy and hot spots, ultrafast nanoplasmonics and control of the spatiotemporal nanolocalization of optical fields, and quantum nanoplasmonics (spaser and gain-assisted plasmonics).
-This article reviews both fundamental theoretical ideas in nanoplasmonics and selected experimental developments.
+Abstract A review of nanoplasmonics is given.
+This includes fundamentals, nanolocalization of optical energy and hot spots, ultrafast nanoplasmonics and control of the spatiotemporal nanolocalization of optical fields, and quantum nanoplasmonics (spaser and gain plasmonics).
+This chapter reviews both fundamental theoretical ideas in nanoplasmonics and selected experimental developments.
 It is designed both for specialists in the field and general physics readership.